Invitation to Attend

 Professor Louise Hickson

-President, Audiology Australia
+Chair, Audiology Australia

 Brisbane is Australia's fastest growing city and is rated the world's sixth best business destination by the Economist Magazine.